Minor International Relations & Human Rights Law

 Afternoon lectures and whole day study visits.

 There are two sessions scheduled for each week.
 There will be eight 3-hour in-class sessions in the nine (9) weeks.
 Each session will have its own required readings (which have to be read prior to the class).
-There will be three sessions of visits to The Hague and one 3 hour-session of written exam.
+Included in these sessions will be study visits.

 The meetings will be in the form of seminars.
 They will include interactive lectures, simulations and case studies.